 About the Festival Awards

-Around 2,500 films are submitted each year, and our programmers select over 200 to screen in both the International and Mixed competitions.
-Our short film, animation and virtual reality juries are comprised of international industry professionals who select the award-winning films.
+We have over 3,000 films submitted to us each year, of this our programmers select 200-250 to screen in both the International and Mixed competitions.
+Our short film, animation and virtual reality juries are compromised of international industry professionals who select the Grand Prix winners.

 Encounters Festival Awards 2019